v-glb/v-glb.github.io/src/content/projects/blinkstick-control-center/index.md

 This program turns your BlinkStick into a hardware monitor that will change it's color depending on your CPU or RAM usage.
 See below Tresholds:

 - OK (green): < 50%
 - Warning (orange): >= 50%
 - Critical (red): >= 80%

 It's developed as a simple Tray Application in Electron.
 If you want to check details or set a custom color for the BlinkStick you can do so by clicking the tray icon.

+See the source code here: https://github.com/v-glb/blinkstick-control-center